Anlperr/Frontend-Mentor-Challenges/README.md

-# Java
+# Frontend-Mentor-Challenges
-This repository contains the Java language
+This repository contains the Frontend Mentor Challenges

 ## Welcome! 👋